3 Sources

 Copy Link

-Abu Dhabi's Technology Innovation Institute and Nvidia have established the first Nvidia AI Technology Center in the Middle East, focusing on next-generation AI models and robotics platforms.
-This collaboration marks a significant step in the UAE's efforts to become a global AI player.
+Abu Dhabi's Technology Innovation Institute (TII) and Nvidia have established the Middle East's first joint AI and robotics research lab.
+This collaboration aims to develop cutting-edge AI models and robotics platforms, marking a significant step in the UAE's ambition to become a global AI leader.

 1